danguita/davidanguita.name/source/content/about-author.markdown

 Hi!
-I'm an independent software developer with +10 years of professional experience, currently focused on the *Ruby*, *Elixir* and *JavaScript* ecosystems.
+I'm an independent software developer with +10 years of professional experience, currently focused on the *Ruby*, *Rails*, *Elixir* and *JavaScript* ecosystems.

 One of my favourite parts of this job is being able to sit in my chair spinning around, thinking about stuff.
 I love to keep learning and facing new challenges every day.